sallamander/forest-fires/data/README.md

 ## The Data

 The data used for this project is all publicly available.
-At this point, I am using three subgroups of data:
+At this point, I am only pulling data from the following three sources:

 1.)
 [Fire detection data](http://firemapper.sc.egov.usda.gov/gisdata.php)
 2.)
 [State, County, Region, and Urban Area shapfiles](https://www.census.gov/geo/maps-data/data/tiger-cart-boundary.html)